rgerkin/mathiasverraes.github.com/_posts/2013-09-20-extract-till-you-drop.markdown

 layout: post
 published: true
 tags: [talk]
+abstract: "If I'm not afraid to refactor messy code in front of a live audience, you shouldn't be afraid to do it in the comfort of your office."
 ---

-{% include tldr.html text="If I'm not afraid to refactor messy code in front of a live audience, you shouldn't be afraid to do it in the comfort of your office." %}

 ### Screencast